Portable-Network-Archive-Specification

 The information about the key derivation function when encrypting a file.

-This chunk appeared after FHAD chunk and before FDAT chunk.
+This chunk appeared after FHED chunk and before FDAT chunk.

-If the value of encryption method field of FHAD chunk is not 0, this chunk is required.
+If the value of the Encryption method field of FHED chunk is not 0, this chunk is required.

 size description